bootstrapworld/curriculum/lessons/functions-can-be-linear/langs/en-us/slides.md

 Turn to @printable-exercise{slope-int-tables-intro.adoc}

 - In the table below: How much does y increase as x increases by 1?
+(This is the *slope*.)
 - What is the y-intercept?
 (Figure this out by finding the y-value when @math{x = 0}.)

+---
+{layout="Launch"}
+# Slope and y-Intercept from Tables

+Complete @printable-exercise{slope-int-tables-basic.adoc} for more practice before we move on to more complicated tables.

 ---
 {layout="Launch"}